dynamicslab/pykoopman/docs/JOSS/paper.md

 To begin with, we can create an observable function and an appropriate regressor.
 These two objects will then serve as input for the `pykoopman.Koopman` class.
 For instance, we can employ EDMD to approximate the slow manifold dynamics as shown in Fig. \ref{fig:example-edmd}.
+ -->

+Given `X` and `Xnext` matrices are two one-step away trajectories of the above nonlinear system, we can choose polynomial observables and EDMD regressor to learn the Koopman operator by feeding `X` and `Xnext` to the `.fit` method of an instance of `pykoopman.Koopman` class.
 ```python
 from pykoopman import Koopman
 from pykoopman.observables import Polynomial